Is the following you? You want to start sewing clothes (or costumes or cosplay) for yourself, but you don’t know where to start.

 What is simple to make?

-If you want to make a garment, a simple skirt or shirt would be OK, but you could even start with an apron for the easiest thing.
+If you want to start sewing clothes, a simple skirt or shirt would be OK, but you could even start with an apron for the easiest thing.

 What’s an easy fabric to start with?